amaln06/Analyzing-customer-behavior-using-the-Online-Retail-Dataset/README.md

-# Analyzing customer-behavior using the Online-Retail Dataset
+# Customer Segmentation using RFM Analysis
 # Description
 This task involves analyzing customer behavior using the Online Retail Dataset (UCI) through RFM Analysis, which evaluates:
 •	Recency – How recently a customer made a purchase